Tarrytown Mall Fire – August 12, 1967

 Broughton Hospital Fire Brigade

 Remembering the Broughton Hospital Fire Brigade in Morganton.
 The hospital opened in 1883 as the Western North Carolina Insane Asylum.
-It state’s second psychiatric hospital, after one was established in Raleigh.
+It was the state’s second psychiatric hospital, after one was established in Raleigh.
 The new hospital was built on a 283-acre site, just south of downtown Morganton.
-In 1885 and 1886, two new wings were added, expanding …
+In 1885 and 1886, two new wings were …

 Continue reading ‘Broughton Hospital Fire Brigade’ »